tangcongyuan/weatherApp/README.md

 After user inputs been validated, the data will be stored in DB(sqlite).

 ## Constraints from Model
 We have a subscriber Model, which has 3 fields.
 Two of them are minimum, the email_address and the location of the subscriber, but I've added a third advertisedDate to record the last time our email has been sent to that subscriber.
 This field can also be used when we invoke the custome Django command.

+The subscriber Model not only check the correctness of the email address, but also prevents duplicated email_addresses as it is marked 'unique'.
+The presence of both email_address and location are required when validation happens.

 ## sendemails Command
 This is a custom Django command which takes optional one argument, from_date, and tried to send emails to all subscribers who not